 Imagine being told to stock up on supplies because of a power outage that could possibly last for 5 days.

-That’s exactly what Northern California residents were told to do when PG&E shut down power to nearly 800,000 customers, leaving millions of people in the dark and forcing several schools in the area to close down.
-It was the largest planned power outage of its type in state history.
+That’s exactly what Northern California residents were told to do when PG&E shut down power to nearly 800,000 customers.
+Millions of people were left in the dark and several schools were forced to close down.

 Now, the utility company is warning of another shutdown as more winds may return to the state later this week.

 The National Weather Service has issued Red Flag Warnings for the mountains and valleys surrounding the San Francisco area.
 Red Flag Warnings are the highest alert for dry weather and wind speeds of 70 miles per hour which can fuel a fire.

 Strong winds, known as katabatic winds, are the main culprit.
 Katabatic winds are cool winds that originate on mountaintops.
 Because cool air is denser, it will sink and flow downhill -- and this will cause the air to compress (just as in a bicycle pump).
 When air is compressed, it becomes hotter, drier, and picks up speed.
 While this hot air does not start fires, it fans the flames causing wildfires to spread faster.

 In 2017 and 2018, the state experienced its worst fires on record, including the Camp Fire, California’s deadliest fire that destroyed the town of Paradise.
 PG&E was blamed because the fire was triggered when it's utility poles fell on nearby trees.
 See our earlier article here.